 The Education Scholar Program for health professions faculty members is based upon the belief that teaching is a respected scholarly activity in the higher education community, and as such, occupies a place of honor with other faculty work and scholarship.
 By taking the initiative to explore this program, you have already embarked on the path to the scholarship of teaching as a faculty member.

-In the recent book, Scholarship Assessed: Evaluation of the Professoriate, Boyer’s colleagues propose a framework for a set of standards that capture and acknowledge what [faculty] share as scholarly acts across the four types of scholarship. (p.
-24).2 They include the following: Six Stages of Scholarship
+Following the publication of his seminal work, Boyer�s colleagues proposed a framework for �a set of standards that capture and acknowledge what [faculty] share as scholarly acts� across the four types of scholarship (Glassick, C. E., Huber, M. T., Maeroff, G. I. Scholarship assessed: evaluation of the professoriate, Jossey-Bass Publishers, 1997, p.
+24).
+They include the following: Six Stages of Scholarship: